What are the most valued startups in the longevity market?

 As you can see, we built a database that ranks startups in the longevity market based on their current valuation.

-Estimating longevity startup valuations is not always straightforward.
-Many companies in this space do not publicly disclose their valuation, and the available information can vary widely depending on the company and its stage.
+Estimating startup valuations is not always straightforward.
+Many companies do not publicly disclose their valuation, and the available information can vary widely depending on the company and its stage.

-To build this ranking, we applied a structured valuation methodology and cross-checked information across multiple reliable sources.
+To build this longevity startup ranking, we applied a structured valuation methodology and cross-checked information across multiple reliable sources.

-When a longevity startup is publicly listed, we use its current market capitalization as the reference valuation.
+When a longevity company is publicly listed, we use its current market capitalization as the reference valuation.

 If a company was acquired and no independent valuation can reasonably be estimated today, we use the acquisition price as the main reference point.

-In some cases, we also estimate valuations using operating metrics such as revenue, ARR, or customer traction, combined with valuation multiples from comparable companies in the longevity market.
+In some cases, we also estimate valuations using operating metrics such as revenue, ARR, patient traction, member growth, clinic expansion, or product adoption, combined with valuation multiples from comparable companies in the same market.

-When direct financial data is not available, we may rely on carefully selected comparable startups and other signals such as hiring growth, investor quality, or product traction.
+When direct financial data is not available, we may rely on carefully selected comparable startups and other signals such as hiring growth, investor quality, scientific progress, clinical milestones, or product traction.

 All estimates follow a strict evidence hierarchy.
 Recent funding rounds with announced valuations carry the most weight, followed by strong operating metrics and comparable company analysis.